nelmio/NelmioApiDocBundle/README.md

 The `--format` option allows to choose the format (default is: `markdown`).

-For example to generate a static version of your documentation you can use use:
+For example to generate a static version of your documentation you can use:

     php app/console api:doc:dump --format=html > api.html